Friday, November 29, 2019

 Do Occurrences Of Brain Damage Refute The Immateriality Of The Soul?

-Critics of mind-body dualism (the position that the mind is immaterial, body is physical, and both are separable) argue that changes in brain function rule out the existence of a soul.
-It is claimed that instances of the brain influencing our behavior prove consciousness to be illusory.
+Critics of mind-body dualism, which is the position that the mind is immaterial and the body is physical, argue that changes in brain function rule out the existence of a soul.
+It is believed that the mind cannot be separated from the brain, which, if true, would make it material like the rest of our internal organs.
+They are equated with each other.
+It has been asserted that instances of the brain influencing our behavior prove consciousness to be illusory.
 A common assertion made in neuroscience is that the mind and the brain are one and the same.

 There is a relationship between the mind and brain, but that does not mean both are the same.
 The brain is the instrument by which we access our consciousness.
 Thus, the mind is dependent in a sense on the brain.
 Organic brain damage may hinder our overall performance.
 Just as a broken computer which is unable to access the internet does not prove such to be nonexistent, so a damaged brain does not disprove the immateriality of the soul.
-Following are a few excerpts from secular sources that expressly reject mind-body dualism but argue the mind transcends the brain:
+The following excerpt is from an author that expressly rejects mind-body dualism, but argues the mind transcends the brain:

 "...neuroimaging studies may not be as objective as some would like to think.
 There are still large gaps between observation and interpretation – gaps that are ‘filled’ by theoretical or methodological assumptions.
 It is then no surprise that researchers have difficulty replicating experimental findings, and that one lab may often find results that contradict those found in another lab where researchers have slightly different biases and make different methodological assumptions (Miller, 2010).
 This is not to dismiss neuroimaging studies altogether, but rather to suggest that there needs to be more skepticism about what grandiose conclusions we draw from them." (http://modernpsychologist.ca/the-mind-does-not-reduce-to-the-brain/)